 Professor Xin Li is currently the Director of the Law Department at Capital Normal University.
 She is also a senior researcher at both the Center of Political Reform and Governmental Organization at the China University of Political Science and Law, and the Capital Education Policy and Law Institute.

 Professor Li's current research focuses on administrative law, the government's public service duties, equal right to education, the government's education obligations, university autonomy, and academic freedom.
-She will continue her research at Pacific McGeorge for the 2013-2015 academic years.
+She will continue her research at McGeorge for the 2013-2015 academic years.

 Professor, Deputy Director of Key Research Center and Director of The Institute of Criminal Law and the Crime Prevention and Control Law School of Zhejiang Gongshang University